AarjavPatni/chronicle/README.md

 This project serves as a hands-on way to learn:

+- Event streaming and persistent log concepts
-- Distributed systems concepts through practical implementation
+- Distributed systems patterns through practical implementation
 - Rust's approach to concurrent, safe systems programming
 - Translation patterns between Go and Rust architectures
-- Building HTTP APIs with modern Rust web frameworks
+- Building networked services from HTTP to gRPC to clusters

-## Development Status

-- [x] Basic log data structure (Record, Log)
-- [x] Append and read operations
-- [x] HTTP server dependencies
-- [ ] HTTP API endpoints
-- [ ] JSON request/response handling
-- [ ] Error handling and validation
-- [ ] Persistence layer
-- [ ] Distributed features (future)

 ## License